vineetm3/LifeOS/README.md

 # LifeOS
-tool i use to track metrics in my life such as spending habits etc
+i am building this tool to track metrics in my life such as spending habits etc